-Program and Hours
+Hours

-The Y Early Childhood Program at GBYMCA maintains a yearlong program.
+The Y Early Childhood Program maintains a yearlong program.
 The new year begins at the end of August and runs through the following summer.
-The center is open Monday through Friday, from 7:30 am to 5:00 pm.
+UVM Medical Center site is open Monday through Friday, from 6:30 am to 5:30 pm.